Localized adversarial artifacts for compressed sensing MRI: Compressed sensing MRI

 Let us model the cross section of an object by an image of resolution \(n\times n\) for some \(n\in\N\).
 Let \(\fourier\colon\spaceim\to\spaceim\) be the two-dimensional discrete Fourier transform, and let \(\maskop\colon\spaceim\to\spacefr\) be a projection onto a set of \(m\geq 1\) indices, \(\mask\subseteq\{(i,j)\colon i,j=1,\ldots,n\}\).
 The forward operator of the subsampled MRI problem is \(\mriop=\maskop\circ\fourier\), and the measured values corresponding to an image \(x\in\spaceim\) are

 where \(\epsilon\) is zero-mean random noise which we assume is bounded in \(\ell^2\)-norm by some constant \(\eta>0\).
-In order to recover \(x\) from the measurement vector, we must search for an image \(z\) with
+In order to recover \(x\) from the measurement vector, we must search for an image \(z\) with \(\norm{\mriop z - y}_2 \leq \eta\).
 Since \(m<n^2\), the equation \(y=\mriop z\) does not have a unique solution.
-The pseudoinverse \(\mriopinv = \fourier^{-1}\circ\maskopinv\) certainly provides a solution, but the resulting image may be of low quality or exhibit severe aliasing artifacts (depending on \(\mask\)), and not at all represent the desired object's density (see Figure \ref{fig:mask_radial40}).
+The pseudoinverse \(\mriopinv = \fourier^{-1}\circ\maskopinv\) certainly provides a solution, but the resulting image may be of low quality or exhibit severe aliasing artifacts (depending on \(\mask\)) and not at all represent the desired object's density (see Figure \ref{fig:mask_radial40}).
 Instead, we must impose some conditions on \(z\) based on our a priori knowledge of \(x\).

 Compressed sensing (CS) refers to the approach of favoring solutions that are sparse under some given transform \(\Psi\).
 Under certain conditions, the sparsest solution is also the one with the smallest \(\ell^1\)-norm \cite{foucart2013invitation}, and hence we are left with the following convex optimization problem: